sphinx-contrib/spelling/issuetracker/doc/index.rst

       :event:`issuetracker-resolve-issue`, set this attribute to the
       ``issue_id`` that was given as argument.

-   .. attribute:: uri
+   .. attribute:: url

-      An URI providing information about this issue.
+      An URL providing information about this issue.

-      This URI is used as hyperlink target in the generated documentation.
+      This URL is used as hyperlink target in the generated documentation.
       Thus it should point to a webpage or something similar that provides human-readable information about an issue.